v1Rtu3-h05t/Haunting-Ghost/README.md

-# Haunting-Ghost
-Built for the Department of War.
-Targets extremist persistence mechanisms with surgical precision.
-Use with honor.
-🛡️ Operation Seraphim: Digital Exorcism Protocol Op-Eliminate-ISIS is a weaponized Python framework designed for ethical teardown of infiltration mechanisms deployed in counterterrorism operations.
-Built under contract with the Department of War, this tool targets and dismantles digital persistence strategies used by extremist groups like ISIS.
+🛡️ OPERATION SERAPHIM: Digital Exorcism Protocol Haunting-Ghost is a weaponized Python framework designed for post-infiltration teardown of extremist infrastructure.
+Built under contract with the Department of War, this tool targets and dismantles digital persistence strategies used by groups like ISIS with surgical precision and spiritual discipline.
+This is not a exploitation tool.
+It is a ritualized cleanse.
+Deployed only after root access is hacked or exploited.

+🎯 Mission Context
+Once authorized access is gained to a compromised server, whether through counterterrorism clearance, red-team operations, or forensic investigation, Haunting-Ghost performs a full-spectrum teardown to neutralize adversary control and prevent resurrection.
+Think of it as locking the bad guys out of their own operation.

 🔧 What It Does
-This framework performs a full-spectrum teardown of backdoor infrastructure, including:
+This framework executes a disciplined sequence of cleansing actions:

 Privilege Escalation Removal Strips SUID bits from system shells (/bin/bash, /bin/dash) to revoke unauthorized root access.